-- When the user declares a BOOK object b, they must commit to the kind of record that b stores at runtime. e.g., b stores either DATE objects (and its descendants) only or String objects (and its descendants) only, but not a mix. - When attempting to store a new record object rec into b, if rec's static type is not a descendant class of the type of book that the user previously commits to, then: - It is considered as a compilation error - Rather than triggering a runtime assertion violation - When attempting to retrieve a record object from b, there is no longer a need to check and cast. - \therefore Static types of all records in b are guaranteed to be the same.
+• When the user declares a BOOK object b, they must commit to the kind of record that b stores at runtime.

+- When attempting to store a new record object rec into b, if rec's static type is not a descendant class of the type of book that the user previously commits to, then: - It is considered as a compilation error - Rather than triggering a runtime assertion violation - When attempting to retrieve a record object from b, there is no longer a need to check and cast.

+\because Static types of all records in ${\rm b}$ are guaranteed to be the same.